thoward-rh/openshift-cluster-config/README.md

   * Can be seen/synced by ArgoCD admins or ArgoCD users
 * Autosync is turned on

-Admin password is myadminpassword developer password is mydeveloperpassword marketing password is mymarketingpassword
+For the htpasswd (which you should replace in the htpasswd secret) Admin password is myadminpassword developer password is mydeveloperpassword marketing password is mymarketingpassword